SIVASKANDAN-P/Bike_case_study/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-Give credit here.
 - This project is done as a part of EPGP AI ML COURSE

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by SIVASKANDAN-P - feel free to contact me!

 <!-- Optional -->